Move over, whipped coffee! This bitter-sweet, vibrant, fluffy Matcha Whipped Tea is where it's at. You don't need any special ingredients to make it.

 - In a large, clean glass bowl, combine all of the ingredients.

-- Use a hand mixer or a stand mixer to mix until you have soft peaks.
+- Use a hand mixer or a stand mixer to mix until you have stiff peaks.
 Start mixing on low, then slowly move the mixer speed up to high.
-It will take 10-20 minutes to whip, depending on your mixer, so just keep at it until your mixture more than doubles in volume and is nice and fluffy.
+It will take 20 to 30 minutes or more to whip, depending on your mixer, so just keep at it until your mixture more than doubles in volume and is nice and fluffy.